GoogleChrome/web.dev/src/site/content/en/fast/lazy-loading-images/index.md

 similar to the code examples shown here in that it automatically binds to a `lazyload` class on `<img>` elements, and requires you to specify image URLs in `data-src` and/or `data-srcset` attributes, the contents of which are swapped into `src` and/or `srcset` attributes, respectively.
-It uses intersection observer (which you can polyfill), and can be extended with [a number of plugins](https://github.com/aFarkas/lazysizes#available-plugins-in-this-repo) to do things like lazy-load video.
+It uses Intersection Observer (which you can polyfill), and can be extended with [a number of plugins](https://github.com/aFarkas/lazysizes#available-plugins-in-this-repo) to do things like lazy-load video.
 [Find out more about using lazysizes](/use-lazysizes-to-lazyload-images/).
 - [lozad.js](https://github.com/ApoorvSaxena/lozad.js) is a super lightweight